Picovoice/speech-to-index-benchmark/README.md

 The figure below shows the false alarm per hour versus the missed detection rate for different confidence levels. `Mozilla DeepSpeech` does not provide the confidence level of the result in the same way that other engines deliver.
 Therefore, there is only one data point for it in the plot instead of a curve.

-In addition, as shown by a red line, for around 1 false alarm per hour, Octopus achieves 22% for the missed detection rate while Google speech-to-text acquires 30%.
+In addition, as shown by a red line at around 1 false alarms per hour, Octopus achieves 22% for the missed detection rate while Google speech-to-text achieves only 30%.

 ![](resources/figs/false_alarm_vs_missed_detection.png)